-When to use URL mode
+When to use URLs mode

-- Competitor pins
+- Competitor pins.

-- Pins from a Pinterest board
+- Pins from a Pinterest board.

-- Pins a client sent you
+- Pins a client sent you.

-- Inspiration pins you already collected
+- Inspiration pins you already collected.

-- Pins you want to compare before creating new content
+- Pins you want to compare before creating new content.

 Analyze Pin URLs